jcsirot/playbooks/README.md

 **QUICK START**

-  1. First, check the playbooks, e.g. add this repository as a submodule:
+  1. First, get the playbooks, e.g. add this repository as a submodule:

 		$ mkdir vendor
 		$ cd vendor